Super Sharanya Review: A good one-time watch

 Cast: Anaswara Rajan, Mamita Baiju, Arjun Ashokan, Naslen Gafoor

 In Super Sharanya, which is made by the same team as Thaneer Mathan Dinangal (a superhit movie), the entire setup gets upgraded.
-School becomes engineering college in Super Sharanya and instead of a male lead, we get a female lead.
+School becomes an engineering college and instead of a male lead, we get a female lead.
 But Super Sharanya doesn’t live up to the standards set by Thaneer Mathan Dinangal.

 Read: Indian teenage dramas that you will enjoy

-If we refrain from any comparison with Thaneer Mathan Dinangal, Super Sharanya is a delightful watch which, however, doesn’t stay with us for long.
+If we refrain from any comparison with Thaneer Mathan Dinangal, Super Sharanya is a delightful watch that, however, doesn’t stay with us for long.

 In spite of all this, the mood of the film doesn’t get unpleasant or intense.
 With the right amount of humor, the movie keeps us engaged throughout the first half.
 The girls’ hostel scenes feel very relatable and don’t go overboard with unrealistic portrayals.
-The friendships, the fights, the bonding all feel luminous.
+The friendships, the fights, and the bonding all feel luminous.
 So are the canteen scenes.
-An extra effort seems to be given to making these bits as relatable as possible.
+Kudos to the writers in imparting reliability through simple instances like these.

 Where Super Sharanya falters is when her love life begins.
-It doesn’t really offer Sharanya much value, or so I felt.
-No, Deepu wasn’t a toxic masculine guy, but he just doesn’t add anything to her life (except extra 30-45 minutes to the film!).
+It doesn’t offer Sharanya much value or control.
+Deepu wasn’t a toxic masculine guy, but he just doesn’t add anything to her life (except an extra 30-45 minutes to the film!).
 The romance just keeps floating, without properly landing anywhere.
 With a little more grip on this segment of the script, the film could have been crisper.
-Some exciting cameos help in eradicating a pinch of boredom.
+Some exciting cameos help in pushing away the boredom for a while.

 Anaswara Rajan is delightful as Sharanya.
 If there’s anyone who steals the show after Anaswara, it would be Mamitha Baiju as Sona.
-She pulls off the humor brilliantly keeping her body language and expressions on point.
-Naslen deserved a little more screen time.
+She pulls off the humor brilliantly without any farce.
+Naslen, who had a sensational debut through Thaneer Mathan Dinanagl, deserved a little more screen time.

 Though 160 minutes may seem a little stretched, Super Sharanya would manage to serve as a good weekend watch.